afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 The battery level is a percentage of charge left in the range 0% to 100% (also known as "state of charge" or "SoC").
 Battery level is known to the hosting PC through Bluetooth Low Energy.

-There are some **alternate implementations** to choose from:
+There are several (exclusive) **alternate implementations** to choose from:

 - *Simple voltage divider*: can be found in some ESP32 DevKit boards as a built-in feature.
-  Because it constantly drains current, it is not advised.
 - *Battery monitor*: avoids battery drainage thanks to additional on/off circuitry.
-- *External "fuel gauge" chip*: provides state-of-the-art SoC estimation.
+- *"Fuel gauge" chip*: provides state-of-the-art SoC estimation.

 The firmware will read the battery level every few minutes and it takes only a few milliseconds long.